ManticoreGamesInc/platform-documentation/src/tutorials/first_game_ctf.md

 ### Open the Scenes Window

 The **Scenes** window displays all the available scenes in the project.
-You can open the scenes window by clicking **Window > Scenes** in the top menu bar.
+You can open the Scenes window by clicking **Window > Scenes** in the top menu bar.
 The current scene displayed is highlighted orange, which should be 1 Flag.

+!!! note
+    The 1 Flag scene is also marked as the **Main** scene.
+The main scene for a published project is the scene that will be loaded for players by default when entering your game.

 ![!Scene Window](../img/FrameworksCTF/FrameworksCTF_Scene.png){: .center loading="lazy" }